Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 ![avatar](images/SequenceNet.png)

 ### 2.3 Sentiment Classification
-Similar to Aspect Classification, in Sentiment Classification, we use the same set of features and encoders plus the predicted aspects from Section 2.2 for each sentence.
+Similar to ACD, in Sentiment Classification, we use the same set of features and encoders plus the predicted aspects from Section 2.2 for each sentence.

 ## Reference
 1. Shuai Wang, Sahisnu Mazumder, Bing Liu, Mianwei Zhou, Yi Chang.
 2018.
 Target-Sensitive Memory Networks for Aspect Sentiment Classification.
 In *Proceedings of ACL*.